learn-static/hist-320/content/2-dh.md

 order: 2
 ---

-{% include alert.html text="This page is under construction!
-Visit again soon for the finished product." color="danger" align="center" %}

 ---

 **Goals**: Explore examples of Digital Humanities projects; gain familiarity with concepts of Digital Humanities/Digital History, text as data, text analysis, and topic modeling